 Related: How to pace your run

 As mentioned at the start of this guide, strength training is a great way to help you speed up and it’s an essential part of any well-rounded training plan.

 Strength training is essentially a type of exercise that specialises in the use of resistance to build the strength, anaerobic endurance and size of skeletal muscles and bone density.

 Resistance could be in the form of your own bodyweight or weights such as dumbbells, kettlebells or medicine balls.

 Strength training for runners is important because it helps you build stronger muscles, tendons, ligaments and connective tissues.
 This in turn lowers your risk of injury.

 More importantly, it improves your speed and power!

 Train your brain

-You know the feeling.
-You’re nearing the end of your race and everything seems to be hurting.
+You know the feeling: you’re in the middle or nearing the end of your race and everything seems to be hurting.